ChASE-library/ChASE/docs/module/chasempidlaImpl.rst

 .. note::
-    For more details of the implementation of ChASE-MPI, please refer to :ref:`ara-chase-inter-node` in the Developer Documentation.
+    For more details of the implementation of ChASE-MPI, please refer to :ref:`para-chase-inter-node` in the Developer Documentation.